Xenonesis/Refresho/README.md

 ## 🎉 CREDITS

 **🔥 Engineered by Addy@Xenonesis**
 **💀 Built for the Elite**
 **⚡ Powered by Pure Code**

 ---

 ## 🚨 DISCLAIMER

-REFRESHO v3.0 is designed for legitimate testing and development purposes only.
+REFRESHO v4.0 is designed for legitimate testing, development, and security assessment purposes only.
 Users are responsible for complying with all applicable laws and website terms of service.
+The VAPT features are intended for ethical hacking and security research on systems you have explicit permission to test.

 ---